 With originals and limited prints for sale, here you will find a wide variety of artwork in various mediums and styles created over the past 20 years

-Drawing from an early age, it all started by copying cartoons from the Beano Comic and drawing his teachers at school, developing into his own unique style.
+Drawing from an early age, it all started by copying cartoons from the Beano Comic and drawing his teachers at school, developing into his own style.

-With his school portfolio he went on a YTS scheme at an Architects office, developing technical skills in perspective drawing and plans
+With his school portfolio he went on a YTS scheme at an Architects office, developing technical skills in perspective and drawing plans

 At 17yrs his artistic endeavors was first brought to public attention, when he was commissioned by Renfrewshire District Council to create a Charleston Drum in 1986.